xtronaltic/Personal-Data-Science-Projects/AlignTune/README.md

 ## Overview:

 * Production‑style project showing how to train, align, and evaluate chat LLMs efficiently.
-Quantify gains from inserting SimPO before DPO polish and validate via automated ablation + human-style judge comparisons and safety probes.
+Quantify gains from inserting SimPO before DPO polish and validate via automated ablation + LLM-as-judge evaluation with a human-style rubric and safety probes.

 ## Baseline flows:

 * With SimPO: SFT → SimPO → mine hard pairs → short DPO polish
 * Without SimPO: SFT → DPO
 * ORPO
-   * Supported: Yes — scripts/train_pref.py implements --algo orpo and Makefile has orpo target..
+   * Supported: Yes — scripts/train_pref.py implements --algo orpo and Makefile has orpo target.
    * Not in default E2E flows, balanced and nosimpo don’t include ORPO by default.
 I can add it to ablations if a 3‑way comparison is needed.

 ## End‑to‑End engineering: